 Long healing process

 It is reported that this pain may be difficult to locate.
-It could be the result of incorrect diagnosis, leading to a failed surgery or it is as a result of the neuroma stump formation.
+It could be the result of an incorrect diagnosis, leading to a failed surgery, or it is a result of the neuroma stump formation.

 Recovery Time After Morton’s Neuroma Surgery